SaeedTaghavi/FourierTransform/README.md

 # FourierTransform
- Check the wiki page of the project for more explanation.
+ Check the [wiki page of this repo](https://github.com/SaeedTaghavi/FourierTransform/wiki) for more explanation.